-Proposed Completion Date : Ongoing
+Proposed Completion Date: Ongoing; CNMI is in compliance with DOI reporting requirements.

-Recommendation 22 : Reporting - We recommend that the CIP Status Report be reviewed on a regular basis to ensure updated information is reflected before submission to the grantor and that all transactions are properly supported.
-[Technical Assistance Grants, DOI and Capital Improvement Projects/CFDA #15.875] Agency to Act : Office of the Governor - Capital Improvement Projects Current/Prior Year Status : Unresolved - Outstanding since FY2000 Single Audit Agency Response/ Corrective Action Plan : Differences occurred due to entries not correctly dated in the FMS or mis-posting of draw-downs to the wrong account.
+Recommendation 21 : Reporting - We recommend that the CIP Status Report be reviewed on a regular basis to ensure updated information is reflected before submission to the grantor and that all transactions are properly supported.
+[Technical Assistance Grants, DOI and Capital Improvement Projects/CFDA #15.875] Agency to Act/ Contact Person(s) : Office of the Governor - CIP Coordinator Current/Prior Year Status: Unresolved - Outstanding since FY2000 Single Audit Agency Response/ Corrective Action Plan: Differences occurred due to entries made after report prepared but back dated in the FMS and misposting of drawdowns to the wrong account.
 Correcting entries will be made where needed.
 In most cases, the differences correct themselves on a cumulative basis.

-Proposed Completion Date : Ongoing Recommendation 23 : Reporting - We recommend that the CNMI ensure all reporting deadlines are met, in accordance with the Manual of Operations Section IX.
-[Nutrition Assistance Program/CFDA #10.551] Agency to Act : Nutrition Assistance Program Current/Prior Year Status : Unresolved Agency Response/ Corrective Action Plan : Nap Agrees with the finding.
-As noted in the finding cause, inadequate manpower, high turnover and a significant increase in number of NAP participants were the factors resulting in reporting deadlines being missed and an increase in the error rate.
+Proposed Completion Date: FY2003 Recommendation 22 : Reporting - We recommend that the CNMI ensure all reporting deadlines are met, in accordance with the Manual of Operations Section IX.
+[Nutrition Assistance Program/CFDA #10.551] Agency to Act/ Contact Person(s) : Nutrition Assistance Program - MEU Supervisor Current/Prior Year Status: Unresolved - Outstanding since FY2001 Single Audit Agency Response/ Corrective Action Plan: NAP agrees with the finding.
+As noted in the finding cause, inadequate manpower, high turnover and a significant increase in the number of NAP participants were the factors resulting in reporting deadlines being missed and an increase in the error rate.
+We don't consider the 1% error rate increase to be significant.
 The funding agency provided for two additional staff but high turnover resulted in continued under staffing during the fiscal year.
 Full staffing was not achieved until August 2002.
-Proposed Completion Date : FY2003 Recommendation 24 : Reporting - We recommend that the CNMI establish policies and procedures to ensure all reporting requirements are met.
-[Nutrition Assistance Program/CFDA #10.551] Agency to Act : Department of Finance Current/Prior Year Status : Unresolved Agency Response/ Corrective Action Plan : We will make every effort to insure required reports are submitted in a timely manner.
-In the cases cited in the finding, extensions were requested from and approved via email by the grantor agency.
-Reports were submitted within the extension time granted.
-The email approvals are in the grant file folder except for first quarter which we were unable to locate.
+Proposed Completion Date: FY2003 Recommendation 23 : Reporting - We recommend that the CNMI establish policies and procedures to ensure all reporting requirements are met.
+[Nutrition Assistance Program/CFDA #10.551] Agency to Act/ Contact Person(s): Department of Finance - Acting Director of Finance & Accounting Nutrition Assistance Program - IAU Supervisor Current/Prior Year Status : Unresolved - Outstanding since FY2001 Single Audit Agency Response/ Corrective Action Plan: We will make every effort to insure required reports are submitted in a timely manner.